MahaGadiyaram/My_Projects/Recipe_Recommender/README.md

 Contents:

 1.Scraper notebooks : To make API calls and get the data , I did basic Extraction and Cleaning of data here.
 Since I had limited points to make API calls I created 9 scrapers to get random calls with API keys.

-2. all_recipes: Merging all recipes from 9 scrapers and further Feature Engineering
+2.all_recipes: Merging all recipes from 9 scrapers and further Feature Engineering

-3. ingredients_parser: To parse all ingredients and applied stopwords for some recurring words
+3.ingredients_parser: To parse all ingredients and applied stopwords for some recurring words

-4. Model: Took the parserd ingredients and applied tfidf on them and later KMeans Clustering.
+4.Model: Took the parserd ingredients and applied tfidf on them and later KMeans Clustering.
 In this nitebook I also defined the Recommendation Function.Finally created a word cloud for app

-5. streamlit app: Created app via Streamlit
+5.streamlit app: Created app via Streamlit